modeset/dotset/README.md

 We roll a custom installation of Vim over the default Mac installation.
 Within the `~/.bash_aliases` file is an alias to [homebrew's][homebrew] installation for the Vim executable.
 This executable is installed with ruby, python, and various other enhancements.
-To override this, put this in your `~/bashrc_local` file:
+To override this setting, put this in your `~/bashrc_local` file:

-      alias vim=vi
+      alias vim="vi"

 The default configuration comes with various [language and tooling plugins][bundles.txt].
 To add additional plugins, create the file